davidajuan/MassTestingPlatform/docs/index.md

 - [Scheduling Administration](./scheduling-runbook) to help you set up your scheduling technology
 - [Testing Process](./testing-runbook) to walk you through the logistics of setting up and running a testing location
 - [Data Orchestration](./data-runbook) to distribute the patient and scheduling data to everyone that needs it
-- [Results process](./results-runbook) to help you setup a process to deliver results to patients

 This project would not have been possible without the contributions of [these individuals](./contributors).